Phantom: Training Robots Without Robots Using Only Human Videos: Limitations

-\begin{itemize} \item Outdoor Lawn: No training data was collected in this environment.
-However, the white box used as a sweeping surface has appeared in other scenes.
-Rollouts take place with dynamic background variations, including moving cars and passersby. \item Indoor Lounge: A completely new indoor setting with furniture that was not present in any training scenes.
-The sweeping surface remains the familiar white box. \item Indoor Lounge + New Surface: The same indoor lounge as above, but with an unseen blue surface replacing the white box.
-See Fig. \ref{fig:surfaces} for details on surfaces encountered during training. \end{itemize}
+We assess generalization in three out-of-distribution (OOD) scenarios (see Fig \ref{fig:ood_scenes}) that were never seen during data collection.
+These consist of two OOD scenes — Outdoor Lawn and Indoor Lounge — and one OOD surface.
+Rollouts take place with dynamic background variations, including moving cars and passersby.

 Hand Inpaint achieves high success rates across all three OOD environments.
 Its best performance is in the indoor lounge, which aligns with expectations, as 80\% of the training data was collected indoors.
-When evaluated on an unseen surface, performance drops by 20\%, likely due to the limited diversity of training surfaces (four, see Appendix\ref{section:appendix-dataset}.)
+When evaluated on an unseen surface, performance drops by 20\%, likely due to the limited diversity of training surfaces (four, see Appendix \ref{section:appendix-dataset}.)

-Overall, Hand Inpaint and Hand Mask perform comparably both for in-distribution scenes and out-of-distribution scenes.
-Red Line and the Vanilla baseline were never able to complete any of the tasks due to the significant visual differences between human and robot embodiments.
-Since, Hand Inpaint is on average 73\% faster to rollout than Hand Mask, we use Hand Inpaint for the remaining experiments.
+Overall, Hand Inpaint and Hand Mask perform comparably across both in-distribution scenes and out-of-distribution scenes.
+Red Line and the Vanilla baseline fail on all tasks due to large visual mismatches between human and robot embodiments.
+While performance is comparable between Hand Inpaint and Hand Mask, Hand Inpaint is on average 73\% faster to rollout, as it does not require hand mask generation with a diffusion model, and produces training images that more closely resemble real-world robot data, making it the more effective solution.